 Phantom Ship Overlook is one of the most popular stops, as it offers a good view of a dark jagged island that resembles a ship.
 There’s no accessible parking, or curb-cut access to the overlook, so if you can’t bump up over the curb you won’t be able to see much from the parking lot.
 That said, if you can make it over the curb, there’s level access out to the overlook.
 It’s definitely worth a stop if you can manage it.

 Just up the road there’s an unmarked overlook between Cloudcap Overlook and Cleetwood Cove that offers a better view.
 Although there’s still no accessible parking or curb-cut access, you can get a great view from the parking lot.
 And if you don’t want to get out of your car, you can also get a good windshield view there.
 Additionally, there are some good windshield views from the road, especially around Cleetwood Cove.

-For a good view of Wizard island, be sure and stop at Discovery Point.
-There’s accessible parking, curb-cut access up to the sidewalk, and accessible restrooms at this stop.
+For a good view of Wizard island, be sure and stop at Watchman Overlook.
+There’s accessible parking, curb-cut access up to the sidewalk, and accessible vault toilets at this stop.
 There are steps up to the upper overlook, but there’s also a ramp at the far end of the parking lot.
 Even though the ramp is steep — with a grade of 1:8 — some power wheelchair-users may be able to manage the climb.
 Don’t fret if you can’t make it to the top though, as you’ll catch some of the best views of the island from the road.

 Once you reach the end of the drive, turn around and take it in the opposite direction.
 Not only will you get an entirely different view of the lake on the return trip, but you’ll most likely also spot some pullouts that weren’t visible from the other direction.
 Either way, the Rim Drive is one of the most accessible ways to enjoy Crater Lake National Park.